CSCDP/Family-Context-PrivateBeta/README.md

 An up-to-date build of the application is maintained on Heroku: https://family-context-api.herokuapp.com - the application mimics the authentication flow, but no password is required to log in.
 Any string instead of an email will be accepted.
+The deploy also includes an interactive API explorer https://family-context-api.herokuapp.com/ui/

 The data comes from the static data provided in [./server/data/*.csv](./server/data/).